Supporting International Rainforest Projects

 1) You can please help by avoiding products with unsustainably produced palm oil in them, start looking at labels on food and soaps more carefully.

-2) Please also help by donating to Riak Bumi through The Living Rainforest… donate now
+2) Please also help by donating to Riak Bumi through The Living Rainforest, contact us to donate.

 COLOMBIA – Primate Conservation & Research in Colombia’s Amazon Rainforest